aztek/scala-workflow/Readme.md

   order.
 Example of an expression with lifted values that depend on each other:
   `$(divide(divide(1, 2), 3))` (with `divide` definition taken from "Quick start" section).
-Both `divide` calls are lifted, but we can only evaluate outmost `divide` after the inner one has been evaluated. `app` cannot be used without `map`, hence the inheritance.
+Both `divide` calls are lifted, but we can only evaluate outmost `divide` after the inner one has been evaluated.
+Note, that `app` cannot be used without `map`, hence the inheritance of the traits.

 - `bind` is used to desugar expressions with arbitrary many arbitrary dependent lifted values.